 Low progesterone and weight gain are often linked, as progesterone influences metabolism and the body’s use of fat for energy.
 A decline in progesterone leads to metabolic slowdown, contributing to weight gain, particularly in the abdominal area.

-This hormonal change makes it more challenging for you to lose weight, even with healthy eating and exercise.
+This hormonal change makes it more challenging for you to lose body weight, even with healthy eating and exercise.
 Low progesterone can also increase your appetite and carbohydrate cravings, which contributes to weight gain.

 Progesterone also regulates your body’s water balance.
 When progesterone levels are low, your body retains more water and salt, leading to bloating.